SharminSirajudeen/open-source-guide/README.md

 **The Result:**
 The Open Source Initiative (OSI) refused to recognize SSPL as a valid open source license.
 MongoDB effectively became "source available."
 But the company went on to become extremely successful commercially.

-**The Lesson:** Sometimes the "right" business decision conflicts with open source ideology.
+**⚡ The Lesson:** Sometimes the "right" business decision conflicts with open source ideology.
 MongoDB chose business survival.

 ---